Super Bowl Betting Odds

 After the matchup is official, odds will be released on the individual players in the running for the award.
 Typically, the quarterbacks on the respective teams will be the favorites, followed by key skill position players and impact defenders.

-The award has gone to a quarterback 30 times in the history of the Super Bowl, and in 12 of the last 20 years.
-Over the past decade, two linebackers and one wide receiver have been thrown into the mix.
+The award has gone to a quarterback 31 times in the history of the Super Bowl, and in 12 of the past 20 years.
+Over the past decade, two linebackers and two wide receiver have been thrown into the mix.

 Five dozen HDTVs and a full-service bar await patrons who visit the BetMGM Sports Lounge.
 You’ll also find a range of seating options, six betting windows to place your bets, and 14 self-serve kiosks for those who prefer to do it on their own.

 - Name: FanDuel Sportsbook